 JUSTICE DELAYED — Maria Hudgins

-As the saying goes, “Justice delayed is justice denied,” and justice has certainly been denied Tony Dyson who has spent his last ten years in prison for a murder he did not commit.
+As the saying goes, “Justice delayed is justice denied,” and justice has certainly been denied Tony Dyson, who has spent the last ten years in prison for a murder he did not commit.
 Convicted on flawed bite mark evidence, new evidence has cleared him and he’s recently been released.
 Norfolk’s Judge Maris, who originally sentenced him, is determined to find out where the court went wrong, but meanwhile, what is Dyson up to?

 THE CAGED BIRD — Fionna Quinn

-Richmond, Historic Church Hill and focuses on St. John’s Church and Elizabeth Poe’s grave
+Location: Richmond, Historic Church Hill and focuses on St. John’s Church and Elizabeth Poe’s grave

 A high-school student reveals that the dead and the accused are not the only ones impacted by a murder.